Veronika Huta

 * Carefreeness

-* Information for potential graduate students and honors thesis students
+* Information for potential graduate students

 * A few interviews I've done

-Information for prospective doctoral and honors thesis students
+Information for prospective doctoral students

 I give priority to doctoral experimental psychology students who wish pursue a career in research, but I will consider exceptional clinical candidates as well.